Mass Transit Super Bowl: Inquiry and report

 On February 18, 2014, James Weinstein announced that he would resign as director of NJT on March 2.
-An initial inquiry by the New Jersey Assembly scheduled for February 21, 2014 was postponed as representatives of NJT and the host committee of the National Football League, partners in the creation of the transportation plan were unable to attend.
-James Simpson, Commissioner of the New Jersey Department of Transportation has commissioned other board members to reschedule the hearing and retain retired U.S. District Court Judge Dennis M. Cavanaugh to lead the inquiry, which will include representatives from the New Jersey State Police and NFL as well as NJT.
+An initial inquiry by the New Jersey Assembly scheduled for February 21, 2014 was postponed, as representatives of NJT and the host committee of the National Football League, partners in the creation of the transportation plan, were unable to attend.
+James Simpson, Commissioner of the New Jersey Department of Transportation commissioned other board members to reschedule the hearing and retained retired U.S. District Court Judge Dennis M. Cavanaugh to lead the inquiry, which included representatives from the New Jersey State Police and NFL, as well as NJT.

 The New Jersey Senate Oversight Committee scheduled a hearing on the topic for March 10, 2014 which newly appointed Executive Director Ronnie Hakim requested be cancelled. and was not attended by representatives of NJT or the NFL.
-In a hearing focused on spending and planning on May 2, 2014, the Hakim told a state Senate committee that NJT's expenses for getting fans to MetLife Stadium during Super Bowl week were $7.2 million, including overtime, which was offset by $1.6 million in transit fares and advertising on its website, trains and the Secaucus Junction station bought by Pepsi}.
+In a hearing focused on spending and planning on May 2, 2014, Hakim told a state Senate committee that NJT's expenses for getting fans to MetLife Stadium during Super Bowl week were $7.2 million, including overtime, which was offset by $1.6 million in transit fares and advertising on its website, trains and the Secaucus Junction station bought by Pepsi}.

 A long-awaited study released in August 2014, produced by the Boston-based law firm of McElroy, Deutsch, Mulvaney & Carpenter at a cost of $350,00 paid by NJT, cites failure of government agencies and the private consultants to accurately predict how many people would arrive by train, management conflicts within NJT, and crowd control by the private firm S.A.F.E.
 Management as causes for delays and overcrowding.